frazieje/devicecontrol-ios/README.md

 # devicecontrol-ios
-iOS app for controlling devices
+iOS app for controlling devices and managing gateways